freequest/DuckHuntPuzzle/docs/hunt_creation.rst

   answer was correct.

 {% include "prepuzzle_answerbox.html" %}
-  If you use this include statement it will insert a no-hassle answer submission box that includes a spot for users to enter their answer, a submission button and will display the prepuzzle's response text if the answer was correct.
+  If you use this include statement it will insert a no-hassle answer guess box that includes a spot for users to enter their answer, a guess button and will display the prepuzzle's response text if the answer was correct.

 ..
 Warning:: Just like the hunt template, you may use completely custom HTML if